hongtaoh/hongtaoh.github.io/content/en/blog/2020-07-25-legacy-jupyterbook.md

 Then go to [Netlify](www.netlify.com/) and connect to the GitHub repo.
 When deploy with Nellify, it will automatically know that this is a Jekyll theme and you don't need to change anything.
 I am not detailing what you can do with Netlify here.
 Please look for information about it by yourself if you are not familiar with it already.

-You can view the example I provided above [here](https://legacy-jupyterbook.netlify.app/intro).

 If you want to make changes later, first please `cd path/to/YourProject` and then use the following script:

 ```bash